Confidence and supply: New Zealand

 In New Zealand, confidence and supply arrangements are common due to the MMP system used in the country.
 The parties providing confidence and supply have a more prominent role than in other countries, with MPs from the support parties often being appointed to ministerial portfolios outside of Cabinet.
 New Zealand codified the procedures it used to form these Governments in its Cabinet Manual.

 John Key's National Party administration formed a minority government in 2008 thanks to a confidence-and-supply agreement with the ACT, United Future and the Māori Party.
 A similar arrangement in 2005 had led to Helen Clark's Labour Party forming a coalition government with the Progressive Party, with support on confidence and supply from New Zealand First and United Future.
-After the 2014 election, National re-entered confidence-and-supply agreements with United Future, the ACT Party, and the Māori Party.
+After the 2011, 2014 elections, National re-entered confidence-and-supply agreements with United Future, the ACT Party, and the Māori Party.
 In 2017, despite National winning more votes than Labour in the election, New Zealand First chose to enter coalition with Labour to help them change the government, with support on confidence and supply from the left-wing Green Party.

+Thailand

+In September 2025, the People's Party (successor to the now-dissolved Move Forward Party, winner of the 2023 Thai general election) formed an agreement with the Bhumjaithai Party to lend its votes to Anutin Charnvirakul, enabling him to become the 32nd prime minister of Thailand under the conditions that the Anutin cabinet must commit to a nationwide referendum on constitution amendments, and the dissolution of parliament within 4 months.
+This agreement followed the fall of the Paetongtarn cabinet due to the 2025 Thai political crisis and is relatively unusual.
+Scholars noted that minority governments and confidence-and-supply agreements were virtually unheard of in Thai politics.
+Moreover, the parties involved sit on opposite sides of the political spectrum: Bhumjaithai is staunchly conservative, while the People's Party is progressive, its predecessor having been dissolved due to its calls for monarchy reform.
+A factor that led to this "unlikely alliance" was a peculiarity of the 2017 constitution, which limited candidates for prime minister to those whose names had been submitted by a party prior to the general election.
+This meant that despite being the largest party in the House of Representatives, the People's Party could only support a candidate of one of its ideological rivals.

 United Kingdom

+Westminster government

-Between 1977 and 1978, Jim Callaghan's Labour Party stayed in power thanks to a confidence-and-supply agreement with the Liberal Party, in a deal which became known as the Lib-Lab Pact.
+Between 1977 and 1978, Jim Callaghan's Labour Party stayed in power thanks to a confidence-and-supply agreement with the Liberal Party, in a deal which became known as the Lib–Lab Pact.
 In return, the Labour Party agreed to modest policy concessions for the Liberal Party.

-In the aftermath of the 2017 general election which left Theresa May's Conservative Party without a majority, a confidence-and-supply agreement was agreed with the Democratic Unionist Party.
+In the aftermath of the 2017 general election which left Theresa May's Conservative Party without a majority, a confidence-and-supply agreement was agreed with the Democratic Unionist Party which lasted until the 2019 general election.